 Friends of Music’s founder and first president George M. Raymond, who subsequently served on the Board of the Council for the Arts in Westchester where he helped establish its Arts in Education program, was the original inspiration for Friends of Music’s residencies in the public schools.
 A generous bequest from a long-time subscriber enabled the continuation of those Spring residencies, that include performances and master classes, for professional chamber groups at local schools in Croton, Briarcliff, Ossining, and Sleepy Hollow/Tarrytown.
 In 2008-09, the program was transformed into Partnerships in Education (click here) for which all public school districts in Westchester were invited to apply.
 Successful such partnerships since have been held in New Rochelle, Sleepy Hollow, Briarcliff Manor, Bronxville, and Ossining, with the young Afiara, Carducci, or Amphion String Quartets, or the PubliQuartet in residency.

-Despite rising artists’ fees and increases in other expenses, since the 2012-11 season subscriptions to the six-concert series have remained $120 (or $20 per concert) with single tickets going for $30.
-Thus, subscribers still pay well below the cost of similar series.
+Despite rising artists’ fees and increases in other expenses, Friends of Music Concerts prices remain affordable.
+At $140 for the six concert season subscribers pay well below the cost of similar series.
+The single tickets price of $35 is comparably low.
+Students ages 18 and under attend free of charge.
 Maintaining such affordability has been possible in part because of our low administrative overhead but also through grant support received from ArtsWestchester and the New York State Council on the Arts as well as support from local businesses and corporations and the many subscribers who contribute over and above the cost of their subscriptions.

 Founded on the principal that artists of quality could be attracted to perform for its musically-knowledgeable audience close to home, FOM often has been the first to bring particular ensembles and artists to the county.
 It fulfills its missions and, in its longevity, it is unique.